-Active transport (walking and cycling) access to Sydney CBD
+Active transport (walking and cycling) access to Sydney CBD Location Sydney, NSW

+Geography Fast-growing cities

+Category Urban Congestion

+Opportunity timeframe Near term (0-5 years)

+Proponent NSW Government

+Date added to the IPL February 2016

+Problem

-The cost of congestion in Sydney is estimated to increase from around \$6 billion in 2011 to \$15 billion in 2031.
+The cost of congestion in the greater Sydney is estimated to increase from around \$8.1 billion in 2016 to \$15.9 billion in 2031.
 With a growing population and an increasingly centralised workforce, Inner Sydney is forecast to have the highest number of trips for any region in New South Wales.

 Five of Sydney's most congested urban roads are located within a 10 km radius of Sydney's CBD.
-The public transport network in Inner Sydney is also projected to reach or exceed current capacity by 2031.
+Some parts of the public transport network in Inner Sydney are also projected to reach or exceed current capacity by 2031.

-There are more than 1 million daily short-distance trips (that is, less than 5 km) undertaken by private motor vehicles and taxis within 10 km of the CBD.
+There are more than 1 million daily short distance trips (that is, less than 5 km) undertaken by private motor vehicles and taxis within 10 km of the CBD.
 Safety concerns and disparate travel routes are current barriers to other forms of short distance or active transport.

-A 2%-5% shift of short-distance car trips within 10 km of the CBD to active transport may result in a reduction of between 20,000 and 50,000 motor vehicle trips per day on Inner Sydney's congested corridors.
+A 2-5% shift of short distance car trips within 10 km of the CBD to active transport may result in a reduction of between 20,000 and 50,000 motor vehicle trips per day on Inner Sydney's congested corridors.

+Proposed initiative

-Upgrade a network of 284 km of dedicated cycling and shared cycling/walking paths, on existing radial and cross regional corridors within a 10 km radius of the CBD.
+Upgrade a network of 284 km of dedicated cycling and shared cycling/walking paths, on existing radial and cross-regional corridors within a 10 km radius of the CBD.

-In the longer term, there may be sufficient intra-regional trip volumes to support an extension of the network west to Parramatta.
+As Sydney grows, there may be sufficient intra-regional trip volumes to support an extension of the network west to Parramatta.

-PROPONENT City of Sydney

-DATE ADDED TO IPL February 2016
+The proponent for this initiative was previously the City of Sydney.
+The initiative was updated in February 2020 to list the NSW Government as the proponent.

+Next steps

+Priority Initiatives

 Sydney CBD motorways optimisation

+Location

-LOCATION Sydney Inner City, NSW
+Sydney Inner City, NSW

+Geography Fast-growing cities

+Category Urban Congestion

+Problem timeframe Near term (0-5 years)

+Proponent NSW Government

+Date added to the IPL February 2019

-Motorways in the Sydney CBD are an integral part of the road network, providing through movements and access between the CBD and other major centres.
+Problem Motorways in the Sydney CBD are an integral part of the road network, providing through movements and access between the CBD and other major centres.
 Traffic joining the motorways is unmanaged, and the roads are not performing effectively to cope with growing demand.
 The roadways are currently congested during peak times, which has significant knock-on impacts on the broader road network.
 Further, the large number of events and incidents exacerbates congestion and unreliable travel times.
 This also results in more crashes, particularly during congested periods.
 Without intervention, demand growth will lead to even higher levels of congestion, unreliability and frequency of crashes.
+Proposed initiative

 The initiative focuses on better use of existing assets to improve performance and capacity of the road network.
 Potential responses includes the provision of Intelligent Transport Systems and other technology to regulate traffic flows onto and off the motorways, and to increase real-time information for motorists.
-The objectives would be to:

-- reduce travel times, vehicle operating costs and environmental impacts - improve travel-time reliability, user experience and road safety.

-Prospect Highway capacity
+The objectives would be to: - reduce travel times, vehicle operating costs and environmental impacts - improve travel time reliability, user experience and road safety.
+Next steps Prospect Highway capacity